Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

-- Oils and butters
+- Oils and butter

 - Nuts and Seeds

-- High Fat diary (Cheese, Whole Milk)
+- High-Fat diary (Cheese, Whole Milk)

-While it might be easy to stick to these foods exclusively for a period of weeks or even a few months, there will come a time where you’re presented with a situation where eating carbs might be a necessity.
+While it might be easy to stick to these foods exclusively for a period of weeks or even a few months, there will come a time when you’re presented with a situation where eating carbs might be a necessity.

 You might be out of the day and only have access to sandwiches and pastries, you might be at a dinner party where a carb-heavy course is served.

 And let’s be honest, are you really going to stay away from pizza, bread and cakes for the rest of your life like some sort of psychopath?
 Of course you’re not.

 The Paelo diet uses the principle that we shouldn’t eat anything our ancient ancestors didn’t have access to.

 This means cutting out ALL processed foods, i.e. anything that comes out of a packet.